FernandoZnga/django-on-docker/README.md

 ```bash
 $ chmod +x app/entrypoint.sh
 ```
-Don't forget to update the `Dockerfile`, add the `entrypoint.sh` file, so it run as the Docker entry point:
+Remember to update the `Dockerfile`, add the `entrypoint.sh` file, so it runs as the Docker entry point:
 ```Dockerfile
 # pull official base image
 FROM python:3.11.4-slim-buster